UAW votes for direct election of leaders in wake of scandal

 The results are not official until approved by the Labor Department and a federal judge.

-A court-appointed monitor will develop rules and oversee the election of the union’s 13-member International Executive Board, which includes the president, vice president, secretary-treasurer and regional directors.
+A court-appointed monitor will develop rules and oversee the election of the union’s 13-member International Executive Board, which includes the president, three vice presidents, secretary-treasurer and regional directors.
 All current board members including President Ray Curry are expected to run.

 The monitor, Neil Barofsky, said Thursday in a statement that the election is likely to take place in the summer or fall of next year.